 ABSTRACT

 Introduction: Hyperglycemia that is first detected at any time during pregnancy can be classified as either diabetes in pregnancy (DIP) or gestational diabetes mellitus (GDM).
 DIP may be an undiagnosed type 2 diabetes mellitus (T2DM) or “overt diabetes” identified in the first trimester while GDM develops in the second and third trimesters.
-Globally, an estimated 21.1 million live births were exposed to some forms of hyperglycemia in pregnancy, of which 80.3% were due to GDM.
+Globally, an estimated 21.1 million live births were exposed to some form of hyperglycemia in pregnancy, of which 80.3% were due to GDM.

-Aim and objective-: To determine whether elevated hemoglobin levels during the early pregnancy is associated with the risk of gestational diabetes mellitus.
+Aim and objective-: To determine whether elevated haemoglobin levels during early pregnancy are associated with the risk of gestational diabetes mellitus.

 Materials and methods:

-A prospective cross-sectional study; include a pregnant woman in early pregnancy (gestational age <14 weeks) enrolled in the study who is visiting outpatient’s department of Obstetrics and Gynecology in Benghazi medical center for 6 months (1- 7-2022-to31-12-2022).
+A prospective cross-sectional study; includes a pregnant woman in early pregnancy (gestational age <14 weeks) enrolled in the study who is visiting the outpatient department of Obstetrics and Gynecology in Benghazi Medical Center for 6 months (1- 7-2022-to31-12-2022).

-Result: mean age of participant was 28.9 years old, with mean body weight 76.1Kg
+Result: The mean age of the participant was 28.9 years old, with a mean body weight of 76.1Kg

-high HB level in first trimester more than 11.5 associated with high FBS more than 126. p value 0.03 that mean less than 0.05 which mean mild significance.
+high HB level in the first trimester of more than 11.5 associated with a high FBS of more than 126. p-value 0.03 which means less than 0.05 which means mild significance.

-Conclusion: GDM is more likely to develop in women with high hemoglobin levels in the first trimester of pregnancy.
+Conclusion: GDM is more likely to develop in women with high haemoglobin levels in the first trimester of pregnancy.

 Introduction